gotgit/gotgit/en.rst

 3.3.5        SSH access for Cygwin Git             [45]
 -------------------------------------------------------

-Current cygwin's ssh not works at some situation, so I introduce how to integrate pytty's plink and pagent.
+Current cygwin's ssh not works on some situation, so in this section I introduce how to integrate Cygwin Git with putty's plink or pagent.

 3.4       Install Git under Windows msysGit        [51]
 =======================================================